 Document Purpose

 The Decision Graphs are an advanced feature of the GPS version 5.
-It combines a P&L graph and a Target Graph to monitor the performance of the factor against a target value at a specified date in the future.
+It combines a P&L graph and a Target Graph to monitor the performance of the factor against a target value at a specified date in the future, with the Decision Confidence being the third layer of the Decision Graph, complementing the subjective degree of decision ownership to the timeline.

-Both graphs' timelines are identical, start at the factor creation date, and end at the target date specified in step 1.
+All three graphs' timelines are identical, start at the factor creation date, and end at the target date specified in step 1.

 This document explains the P&L and Target Graphs algorithm, how to enter the target date and value in step 1, as well as the usage of the transaction table to feed the P&L graph.